3UU/wordpress-shariff-wrapper/trunk/readme.txt

 what do you do.
 Therefor it is not available within the admin menu.

 == Changelog ==
+= 1.6.1 =
+- fix: again enable WhatsUp on mobile now also works with Mozilla.
+Sorry this has not been become part of the main branche.
+Therefor it was lost with the last update :-(
+- added .shariff span { color: inherit; } (thanks again to @jplambeck )

 = 1.6. =
 - adopted new responsive css code (thanks to @jplambeck )
 - update included fa-fonts